 Beyond that, if you’re going to release a ton of music then it’s probably the best option for you.
 If you’re a Lo-Fi producer, for example, you can easily and cheaply release a new track every day if you want, for the low price of $20-$35 per year.

 That’s a pretty unbeatable deal.

 If you’re a rapper or singer that wants to release a new song a week like the rapper Russ did, then it may be a great, cheap option for you as well.
 (Of course, Russ actually used TuneCore to do his music releases).

 Just remember, as soon as you choose a couple of add-ons to go with your release, each song you put out will be as expensive with DistroKid as it would be with TuneCore.

 But also, TuneCore doesn’t have a couple of the things DistroKid does – namely the Tidal Master and Leave a Legacy options.

 So should you choose DistroKid?
 Yes, it’s a great service and we do recommend it.
 It’s just not our ideal 1st choice.
 But that doesn’t mean it’s a bad choice.
 It’s a great service and a great company that has helped many independent artists around the globe.

 Thanks for reading this honest DistroKid review.
-If you liked the article, we’ve got more in our Music Business section.
+If you liked the article, we’ve got more in our Main Music Business section.